 Hurricane Emergency Information

-Hurricane season runs from June 1 until the last day in November.
+Hurricane season runs from June 1 until November 30 each year.
 Residents need to be prepared during these months for a storm.

 - Main hospital consists of concrete block and steel and has been updated with hurricane window shields, which can withstand 200 mph winds.

 - The patient tower is made of concrete block and steel sheeting that will withstand 155 mph winds.
 The windows are made of hurricane impact glass and are 2 ½ inches thick and will withstand 200 mph winds.